UniversalDependencies/docs/_bor/index.md

 ## Syntax

 Bororo is an ergative language.
 S, A, and O are marked by the same set of bound indexes.
 But the construction where S and O appear are the same, i.e, they attach to the predicate.

-A is always marked by a bound index which carries TMA and negation markers, detached from the predicate.
+S is always marked by a bound index which carries TMA and negation markers, detached from the predicate.

 ```
 Imaragodyre
 i-maragody=re
-1SG-work=ASS
+1SG-work=IND
+I worked
 ```

 The A argument of transitive verbs is indexed on the mood or aspect marker, and the O argumend is bound to verb.